mratsim/Arraymancer/README.md

 # Arraymancer

-A Tensor (N-dimensional array) project for machine learning and deep learning.
+A tensor (N-dimensional array) project for machine learning and deep learning.

 ## Goals